Kudos to PLY Magazine – it’s been 5 years!

 I’m grateful for the opportunities I’ve had to contribute to PLY Magazine.

-I’m honored to be chosen as one of the featured spinners to provide my perspective in this issue!
+I’m honored to be chosen as one of the featured spinners to provide my perspective on this issue!

 Which wheel do you choose to use to do production spinning? …Why?

 I challenge you.
-Give it some thought.
-One of the things I enjoy about each issue of PLY is the self challenge, self questions, and discovery.
-All a part of becoming a better spinner.
+Please give it some thought.
+One of the things I enjoy about each issue of PLY is the self-challenge, self questions, and discovery—all a part of becoming a better spinner.

-You can get a copy of the Summer 2018, Flyer-led issue of PLY Magazine at your local yarn store or online @PlyMagazine.
+You can get a copy of the Summer 2018 Flyer-led PLY Magazine issue at your local yarn store or online @PlyMagazine.

-Reading Stephanie Gaustad’s article “Wheelspotting” had me checking my drive cord and brake band to make sure they hadn’t wore out.
+Reading Stephanie Gaustad’s article “Wheelspotting” had me checking my drive cord and brake band to make sure they hadn’t worn out.

 Ever give any thought to the material of your drive band?
 “Band Practice with a Variety of Materials” by Kathy Sparks.
 Really gets me thinking.